AviatrixSystems/Docs/HowTos/edge-faq.rst

 Aviatrix Edge 2.0 requires Aviatrix Controller 6.8.

-For more information about Edge 2.0 use case scenarios, see `Aviatrix Edge Connectivity Use Case Scenarios <http://docs.aviatrix.com/HowTos/edge-faq.html#aviatrix-edge-connectivity-use-case-scenarios>`_.
+For more information about Edge 2.0 use case scenarios, see `What are the use cases for Aviatrix Edge? <http://docs.aviatrix.com/HowTos/edge-faq.html#what-are-the-use-cases-for-aviatrix-edge?>`_.

 For additional requirements and deployment workflow, see `Deploying Aviatrix Edge 2.0 <http://docs.aviatrix.com/HowTos/edge-2.0.html>`_.